Server and client performance

 - Do not create debug fields directly on the form.
 Display-only fields no longer need to be in any view.
 If debug fields are placed directly on the form, there is not a simple mechanism to hide or show them as necessary.
 Many applications have added a Debug Page Holder field with the same field ID of 300037600 to all forms and placed fields on it that do not need to be visible when interacting with the application but might be needed for debugging.
 If you use the Debug Page Holder field, do not place it on any view that will be opened by a user role; the extra fields on the view will reduce performance especially for those connecting over a WAN.
 Some applications have a view called Default Administrator View (or Administrator) where all fields including the Debug Page Holder field are placed.
 There is a development maintenance cost associated with such a view, however, and this extra view adds extra load to the client so you should eliminate it from the final version of the application.
 You may choose to keep this view during the development process.
 Fields that do not need to be visible but yet are required on views (for example, some table and selection fields) should be placed below the visible fields in a position less than the visible field width.
 Such hidden fields require field help text and a grouping mechanism may be put in place.

 - To initialize fields, use minimum active links with minimum actions to set the default values instead of using different active links to set the default values for each field.
 If the number of active links increases on the form, the performance on the web decreases.

 - Ensure that all GUID fields have the QBE option set to Equal.
-BMC recommends that you use the Equal QBE option instead of Anywhere.
+Use the Equal QBE option instead of Anywhere.
 Anywhere causes a full table scan to search for the content in the database table.